buffetboy2001/ccr_robotics_fall_2020/resources/build_guide.md

     * the black wire on the AA battery case to GND
 * Tighten all screws _gently_ so that the wires stay in-place.

-### Raspberry Pi Interaction

-Your Pi is a computer on it's own.
-But, it's not connected to a monitor, keyboard, or mouse. :( So, if you want to do stuff on it....what ya gonna do?
-Follow these instructions to get your Kano connected to your Pi.
-This will allow you to wirelessly control the Pi from your Kano.
-* Turn on your Kano and log in as `TeamX`
-* Make sure you have an internet connection
-* Turn on the Mobile Hotspot connection
-* Turn on your Pi
-* On the Kano, you should see the Pi connect
-    * Figure out the IP address of the Pi
-* On the Kano:
-    * Open a terminal window
-    * Type: `ssh pi@<rpi_ip>`
-    * Type: `./run_vncserver.sh`
-    * Type: `exit`
-    * Open VNC Viewer
-    * Connect to the Pi

-FYI: This connection will last for as long as the Pi is on.
-If you turn it off or run out of battery power for the Pi, the connection will drop.

-### Connect the Raspberry Pi to your Components
+## Connect the Raspberry Pi to your Components

-Time to get you components connected to the robot brain -- the Raspberry Pi!
-Bu
+Time to get your components connected to the robot brain -- the Raspberry Pi!

 ----